OpenFOAM

 It is planned to compile the before mentioned OpenFOAM versions for various types of number representation.

 The codes are placed in /opt/software/packages/openfoam/ folder.
+Recent versions using LMOD are placed in the /opt/software/packages/openfoam/LMOD/ folder.

 OpenFOAM.org version